Contact

 What if I can't get any output from serial console?

-Verify adapter logic level (must be 3.3V, not 5V), check TX/RX connections are crossed over correctly, confirm baud rate is exactly 115200, and try a different serial adapter if possible.
+Check that the adapter logic level is 3.3V, not 5V, confirm the TX and RX connections are crossed correctly, set the baud rate to exactly 115200, and try a different serial adapter if you can.

 Should I include photos or videos?

-Photos help for: LED patterns, board revision markings, physical damage, connector identification.
-Videos help for: intermittent issues, LED blink sequences, display problems.
-Not helpful for: text output (use copy-paste instead).
+Photos help for LED patterns, board revision markings, physical damage, and connector identification.
+Videos help for intermittent issues, LED blink sequences, and display problems.
+They are not useful for text output - copy and paste that instead.

 How much log output is too much?

-Include 50-100 lines of the most relevant logs (errors from journalctl or dmesg).
-For longer logs, use a pastebin service and include the link rather than thousands of lines inline.
+Include 50-100 lines of the most relevant logs, usually errors from journalctl or dmesg.
+If the log is longer, use a pastebin service and include the link rather than pasting thousands of lines inline.

 What if my issue isn't covered in documentation?

-That's expected'documentation can't cover every scenario.
-Provide the diagnostic bundle above and describe your specific situation in detail.
+That is expected.
+Documentation cannot cover every scenario.
+Send the diagnostic bundle above and describe your specific situation in detail.

 Can I contact LeMaker about hardware warranties?